Gold Bar

 1. Technology Fights Inflation

 With technology, businesses can fight inflation by increasing productivity and reducing operational costs.
-That’s why 73% of business leaders plan to spend more on digital tools despite the state of the economy.
+That’s why 74% of organizations prioritize successful digital transformation.

 Why invest in technology during a recession?
-Consider that employees account for 50% to 60% of most companies’ costs.
-(That number continues to increase due to employee turnover and other workforce challenges.)
-When you automate processes, knowledge workers don’t waste valuable time on repetitive tasks.
+Consider that employee salaries account for over 70% of employer costs (as of March 2025).
+When you automate processes, employees don’t waste valuable time on repetitive tasks.

 Chart: How much time does electronic key control save?